Youth League Champions League path group stage: All the fixtures and results | UEFA Youth League

 Article summary

-Atlético, Barcelona, Feyenoord, Leipzig and Manchester City have all clinched top-two finishes.
+Atlético, Barcelona, Copenhagen, Feyenoord, Leipzig and Manchester City have all clinched top-two finishes.

 Article top media content